The Best Fundraising Tips for Small Businesses

 2. Find relief funds that apply to your business

 In times of crisis, relief funds are often set up for industries that are most impacted by the given circumstance.
 Here are a few relief funds that have been started in the wake of large crises to help affected small businesses recover:

 - The Council Of Small Business Australia (COSBOA) provides advocacy and independent advice for small businesses in Australia.
-In response to the Covid-19 pandemic, COSBOA is working closely with the Federal government to ensure that decision making during this period is in the best interests of small business.
-As a small business, you are able to submit your concerns and ideas to the Council via its website.
+In response to the COVID-19 pandemic, COSBOA is working closely with the Federal government to ensure that decision-making during this period is in the best interests of small businesses.
+As a small business, you are able to submit your concerns and ideas to the Council via its website

-- In addition to Federal support, states governments will typically have specific small business relief programs for crises that local residents can apply for.
+- In addition to Federal support, state governments will typically have specific small business relief programs for crises that local residents can apply for.
 In New South Wales, small businesses are eligible to defer their payroll and apply for the ‘Work For New South Wales’ entitlements.
-You can find out which state benefits your small business may be eligible for by visiting your state government’s website.
+You can find out which state benefits your small business may be eligible for by visiting your state government’s website

 3. Host a virtual fundraising event

 After a disaster, in-person fundraising events are often difficult or impossible orchestrate.
 However, virtual fundraising events can be just as effective and equally as fun.
 While not all businesses offer services that can easily be translated to the online space, this is an opportunity for your business to get creative.
 Use these fundraising tips for small businesses to find a strategy that works for you.